Update for Parents:

 - Foundation Subjects that are delivered through learning concepts which are linked to English and Mathematics

-Those pupils who have significant gaps in their learning solely due to the school closure will be identified through the teachers’ assessments throughout the autumn term.
-These identified pupils will receive further support from the ‘catch up’ funding via evening tuition at the school.
+Those pupils who have significant gaps in their learning solely due to the school closure have been identified through the teachers’ assessment.

-There will not be any setting of the core subjects in key stage two until year group classes can mix again, however the teachers will ensure that differentiation within all lessons is provided including those pupils who require further support and those who need to be challenged.
+There is currently no setting of the core subjects in key stage two until year group classes can mix again, however the teachers ensure that there is differentiation within all lessons including those pupils who require further support and those who need to be challenged.

-There have been some key changes to some specific subject areas, please read below:
+There continue to be key changes to some specific subject areas, please read below:

-P.E No contact sports and indoor PE will take place until restrictions are lifted P.E will be taught once a week outside or in the big hall, depending on the weather.
+P.E No contact sports will take place until restrictions are lifted P.E will be taught once a week outside or in the big hall, depending on the weather.

 Music No music/singing will take place due to increased risk of transmission